-How to Officiate a Wedding Ceremony | A Guide, Timeline, and Checklist
+How to Write or Officiate a Wedding Ceremony | For Couples & Officiants

-8 Months Out
+Wedding Timeline: 8 Months Out

-How to become a wedding officiant
+How to legally become a wedding officiant

 Check if you need to register with the court

-6-8 Months Out
+Wedding Timeline: 6-8 Months Out

 Interview the couple

-Even if you know the couple well, you’ll want to schedule dedicated time (~1-1.5 hours) to sit down with them to discuss their vision, preferences, and love story.
-We created the Provenance Ceremony Builder to guide you (and them) every step of the way.
-The Ceremony Builder includes questions and guidance that cover every detail you could imagine, such as;
+Even if the officiant knows the couple well, you’ll all want to schedule dedicated time (~1-1.5 hours) to sit down together to discuss the couple's vision, preferences, and love story.
+Here are some of the most important logistical questions to ask;

-While we recommend having an Officiant + Couple meeting (as we’ve found it to be a really special and effective experience for everyone involved), the Ceremony Builder was created so that it can be completed by either partner and/or the officiant unilaterally over time as well.
+While we recommend having an Officiant and Couple meeting (as we’ve found it to be a really special and effective experience for everyone involved), the Ceremony Builder was created so that it can be completed by either partner and/or the officiant unilaterally over time as well.

 TIP: Start a notepad in your phone to jot down any memories, stories, or fun ideas that may randomly come to you throughout the months leading up to the wedding.
 They’ll naturally emerge when you least expect it, so write them down so you don’t forget them!

-Ask what you should wear
+Align on what the Officiant should wear

-- Do you prefer me in a [dress / jumpsuit/ suit / tux / etc]?
+• Do you prefer me in a [dress / jumpsuit/ suit / tux / etc]?
 Is there any length requirement / should I have my shoulders/knees/ankles covered?

-- Do you want me in black, or is there another color you had in mind?
+• Do you want me in black, or is there another color you had in mind?

-- Do you want me to do anything specific with my hair (or facial hair), nails, or jewelry?
+• Do you want me to do anything specific with my hair (or facial hair), nails, or jewelry?

 TIP: Lulus has a ton of black jumpsuits/dresses and The Black Tux has a bunch of great suits.

-3-4 Months Out
+Wedding Timeline: 3-4 Months Out

-Create the wedding ceremony script
+Write the wedding ceremony script

-Ask about ceremony props, vow books, and ceremony binders
+Discuss ceremony props, vow books, and ceremony binders

 Confirm that the couple has a plan for their marriage license

-1 Month Out
+Wedding Timeline: 1 Month Out

 Edit, finalize, and collect feedback